PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 INCIDENT LIGHT METER - An exposure meter (generally hand held as opposed to a reflective meter that is built into a camera) that reads the amount of incident light.
 Since the meter does not read the light reflected from the subject, the subject's reflectance does not affect the exposure reading.
 Incident light meters are equipped with one of two types of light receptor diffusion cover - a round diffuser for three-dimensional subjects and a flat one for two-dimensional, flat subjects, such as a map or painting.
 Also called an “Ambient light meter.”

 INFINITY - Distance from the camera that is far enough away that any object at or beyond it will be reproduced sharply when the lens is focused on its infinity setting.
+The infinity setting is usually identified by the symbol.

 INFRARED FILM - Photographic film that is sensitive to infrared radiation.